 Room for a contrarian view

-I am willing to say when the data does not support the optimism of the day, even when Wall Street research stays upbeat.
+I’m free to say, “The data doesn’t support the optimism,” even when Wall Street research stays upbeat.
 That independence can matter a great deal when valuations and debt levels are stretched.

 Independence isn’t theoretical.
 It shows up when markets are volatile, when the headlines are confusing, and when you’re deciding whether to take more risk or pull back.
 Here’s how it can feel different: